 The idea for the wave was actually developed on social media, as one fan suggested the team try to do something to cheer up the kids in the hospital, per ESPN.
 The wave made its debut in 2017 during the Hawkeyes’ home opener against Wyoming.
 UI’s announcer requested all 70,000 fans in attendance turn to the hospital and make the friendly gesture.

-From that moment on, it’s become a staple at home games for the Big Ten squad.
+From that moment on, it’s become an NCAA staple at home games for the Big Ten squad.
 While the 2017 season wasn’t particularly memorable for the football team, they did treat fans at Kinnick Stadium to a dominant win over Urban Meyer and Ohio State.
+The wave returned in 2021 when Iowa took on Indiana, and it was nothing short of awesome.

 Opposing teams have also taken part in the wave.
 Minnesota head coach P.J.
 Fleck was a big fan of the idea, having had lost a son to a congenital heart defect.

-With other teams and coaches getting in on the heartfelt tradition, the Iowa Wave looks set to capture the hearts of college football fans for many years to come.
+With other teams and coaches getting in on the heartfelt tradition, the Iowa Wave looks set to capture the hearts of Iowans, Hawkeye fans and college football fans for many years to come.